“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 Danny says that his motivation is to serve the country, even in critical times.
 “I always wanted to wear a uniform – police officer, firefighter, something with responsibility.
 I ended up sticking with the Bundeswehr,” he says.
 Money also plays a role: “I simply want to offer the best possible life for my children.”

-Raphael emphasizes the bigger picture: “We do what no one else in the Federal Republic does.
-In case of doubt, we would give the most valuable thing we have – our lives.”
+Raphael shares a similar feeling: “I would sign up again [for the Bundeswehr] in a heartbeat.”
+He emphasizes the bigger picture: “We do what no one else in the Federal Republic does.
+We would give the most valuable thing we have – our lives.”
 Would he call himself brave?
 “Courage is relative.
 Some of my colleagues are afraid of spiders but would go to war.
 So yes, I think you could call that brave,” says Raphael.

 The war in Ukraine feels close – geographically and emotionally.
 When asked about fear, Raphael responds: “Respect [for the danger of war], yes.
-Fear, no.” Fear is paralyzing.
-“We are soldiers.
+Fear, no. We are soldiers.
 You can’t do the job with fear”.
 This is probably why there aren’t so many people who want to do this job, Raphael suspects.
 There are currently around 181,000 soldiers serving in the German armed forces.
 Not enough, as this year’s military report shows.
 According to its own estimates, the Bundeswehr would need more than 200,000 soldiers by 2031.
 That can be difficult to achieve as the young generation is reluctant to join the forces, even after – or because of – the full scale invasion of Ukraine.

 Since the suspension of compulsory military service in 2011, there has been no automatic influx of recruits in Germany, which makes voluntary recruitment much more difficult.
-In addition, the Bundeswehr is competing with more attractive civilian employers for skilled workers, for example in the IT or technology sector.
-Bureaucratic recruitment processes, inadequate equipment and a lack of social esteem may also cause demotivation.
+In addition, the Bundeswehr is competing with more attractive civilian employers for skilled workers, for example in the tech sector.
+How soldiers perceive the threat of war also plays a role in their commitment.

 “[The risk is] much higher today than it was a few years ago.
 We’ll have to wait and see to what extent it will affect us here [in Lithuania] directly,” says Danny.
 “We know about the geographical situation, we are aware that the war could spill over,” Raphael adds.
 However, Danny emphasizes, “No father would bring his children here if he weren’t convinced that it is safe.
 Personally, I feel very safe and have no concerns about the war coming here.”